maudgrol/deepdiva/README.md

 ### Mel-frequency cepstral coefficients

 The number of MFCCs to return was set to 13, the length of the Fast Fourier Transform window was set to 2048, with the number of samples between successive frames set to 1024.
+The lowest frequency and highest frequency (in Hz) were set to 50 and 15000 respectively.
 We set a time_major argument to True so that the orientation of the output is (time_slices, features), which can be used in a LSTM model architecture.
 We normalized the MFCC dataset based on the training dataset, rescaling the range of the data to [0,1].
 The scaling information is saved in a pickle file to be re-used on the validation dataset and on new data.
 The MFCC features are saved under 'mfcc.npy'.